IBM/elasticsearch-chatbot/README.md

 # Elasticsearch Chatbot

+> NOTE: This code pattern is based on the chatbot that is being used for the [IBM Developer mobile application](https://itunes.apple.com/us/app/ibm-developer/id1450996651).

 In this Code Pattern, we will create a chatbot using Watson Assistant, Elasticsearch, and Node.js.
 The Node.js application can run on either Kubernetes or Cloud Foundry.
-This chatbot uses TV shows data to make recommendations and provide show information.
+This chatbot uses TV shows data from [TV Maze](http://www.tvmaze.com/api) to make recommendations and provide show information.

+After completing this pattern, you will understand how to:

+* Create a chatbot end to end
+* Deploy and run a Node.js application on Kubernetes and/or Cloud Foundry

 # Architecture